duplijan/Todo-App/README.md

-Created with React and localStorage
+branch: master - React and localStorage
+branch: with-redux - React and Redux